treeverse/lakeFS/design/open/$PULLS.md

 ### $PULLS States

-$PULLS will have to following states:
+$PULLS will have the following states:

 * `OPEN`
 * `CLOSED`